Oil prices rise and stocks fall as investors wary of ‘fragile’ US-Iran ceasefire | LBC

 Oil prices rise and stocks fall as investors wary of ‘fragile’ US-Iran ceasefire

-The price of Brent crude oil was rising by about 3.5% to 98 US dollars a barrel on Thursday morning.
+The price of Brent crude oil was rising by about 3.5 per cent to 98 US dollars a barrel on Thursday morning.

 On Wednesday, oil fell back sharply to lows of about 90 US dollars a barrel following the announcement of a two-week ceasefire between the US and Iran.